 February is Black History Month!
 South Florida is bursting with black entrepreneurs, creatives, musicians and businesses.
 Many of those businesses happen to be food-related.
-Before the holiday month is over, support black businesses by dining at one of these restaurants in Miami, Palm Beach, and across south Florida.
+Before the holiday month is over, support black businesses by dining at one of these restaurants in South Florida, Palm Beach, and across south Florida.

 Blue Mountain Coffee House